Gitte Moos Knudsen

 International collaboration within the EUREKA Program (Dopimag EU1836) (1998-2000); the EU Program (COST) (1999-2000).
 Coordinator of EU Fifth Framework program on "Neuroreceptor mapping in patients with mild cognitive impairment", 2001-6.
 Member of the steering group of EU 6th Framework Network of Excellence DiMI (2005-10).
 EU 7th Framework program EURIPIDES (2007-12), InMIND (2011-17), PET-AlphaSy (2018-22), Serotonin and Beyond (2021-), and GoodVibes (2023-).

 Since 1999 supervised a total of 31 PhD-students who have defended their PhD degree.
 Currently, I am supervising 6 PhD students and mentoring 6 post docs and 7 junior faculty members.
-My laboratory supervises about 30 national and international pregraduate and PhD students every year.
+My research institute supervises about 30 national and international pregraduate and PhD students every year.

 Mogens Fog Prize 1993 (lecture competition) of the Danish Neurological Society